Covid-19: Measures in place to help Business Owners

 £330bn in Government-backed loans have been made available from this week onwards for struggling businesses adversely affected by the coronavirus.
 Further loans are also available if necessary at a later date.
 Full details will follow over the next few days.

 Small Business Rates Relief/Holidays

-The Government has announced that small businesses who already pay little or no business rates will be eligible for a one-off coronavirus grant worth up to £10,000.
+The Government has announced that small businesses who have premises but already pay little or no business rates will be eligible for a one-off coronavirus grant worth up to £10,000.
 Around 700,000 businesses in England currently eligible for Small Business Rate Relief (SBBR) or Rural Rate Relief (RRR) can apply for the emergency funding.

 The Department for Business, Energy & Industrial Strategy is writing to local authorities to outline the scheme and encourage them to prepare.
 Once up-and-running, your local authority will contact you, rather than having to apply yourself, although funding will not be available until April 2020.